AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 ## Asset Framework synchronization

 The agent performs an indexing of the AF server after agent registration is successful.
 The indexing caches all known elements and templates along with their attributes.
-This index is updated periodically by the agent.
+The agent updates this index periodically.

 When a transfer is started, the agent builds out the implicit PI points referenced by the element Ids specified in the transfer specification to enable change synchronization.

-Below are the supported AF change synchronization events and the result of each change:
+The supported AF change synchronization events and the result of each change are listed below:

 - Database